hannbarton/news-project/README.md

 # News Website
-This is a simple web application which fetches news articles from an external api vendor and displays them
+This is a simple web application which fetches news articles from an external api vendor and displays them.
+This application was created using my own boilerplate located here: https://github.com/hannbarton/boiler

 ### My Application Can:
 1. [x] Sign up and login as a user